RitulV/RitulV/README.md

 ### :man_technologist: About Me :
 - 👋 Hi, I’m Ritul, a computer science student
-- 👀 I’m interested in Data Analytics, Machine Learning and Web Development
+- 👀 I’m interested in Data Analytics and Web Development
 - 🌱 I’m currently working on Full Stack development
 - 😁 I’m looking to collaborate on any development project
 - 📫 How to reach me: